Azure/bicep-types-az/generated/compute/microsoft.compute/2020-09-30/types.md

 ## EncryptionSetProperties
 ### Properties
 * **activeKey**: [KeyForDiskEncryptionSet](#keyfordiskencryptionset): Key Vault Key Url to be used for server side encryption of Managed Disks and Snapshots
-* **encryptionType**: 'EncryptionAtRestWithCustomerKey' | 'EncryptionAtRestWithPlatformAndCustomerKeys'
+* **encryptionType**: 'EncryptionAtRestWithCustomerKey' | 'EncryptionAtRestWithPlatformAndCustomerKeys': The type of key used to encrypt the data of the disk.
 * **previousKeys**: [KeyForDiskEncryptionSet](#keyfordiskencryptionset)[] (ReadOnly): A readonly collection of key vault keys previously used by this disk encryption set while a key rotation is in progress.
 It will be empty if there is no ongoing key rotation.
 * **provisioningState**: string (ReadOnly): The disk encryption set provisioning state.